Open Source · Apache 2.0

 Terminal

-$ warden install-hooks --agent claude --mode observe
+$ immunity install-hooks --agent claude --mode observe

 Enforcement Modes